WORK

 COMPLEXES

-Her work has been presented at documenta 14, the Moscow Museum of Modern Art, Museo Reina Sofía, the Venice Film Festival, Ars Electronica, and more.
+Through hybrid environments combining physical and virtual materials, she creates immersive installations, performances, and sound works.
+Her work has been featured at documenta 14, the Moscow Museum of Modern Art, Museo Reina Sofía, the Venice Film Festival, Ars Electronica, and more.

 Who is Byrke Lou?